iver56/python-i18n-basics/README.md

 ```

 [Poedit](https://poedit.net/) is a good editor for doing this.
 For example, it'll highlight missing translations and suggest translations, and you'll just have to press a keyboard shortcut to apply the suggestion.

+## Command line aliases

+Since the `pybabel` commands can be quite long, and you might want to use them frequently, it is recommended to add short aliases to these commands to save time